Terror Trap: Release

 Terror Trap was released direct to video on October 10, 2010.
 When the film was announced horror movie websites Bloody Disgusting and Dread Central criticized the film's plot.
 Brad Miska described it as a ripoff of Vacancy, and Foywonder of Dread Central stated that "so much of it appears to be brazenly mimicking Vacancy to the point you cannot believe The Asylum didn’t produce it."

 Reception

 Dread Central gave Terror Trap a rating of 2 out of 5 blades, writing that "The best to be said for Terror Trap is that I didn’t mind it.
 Not exactly a ringing endorsement, I realize.
 Elliot’s constant embarrassment, the wife’s needlessly angry outbursts, and Fahey’s madman hamminess kept me occupied more so than the snuff filmmaking at this death trap motel."
-The film also received reviews from Flickering Myth and HorrorNews.net, the latter of which recommended the film for the performances of Madsen and Fahey.
+The film also received reviews from Flickering Myth and HorrorNews.net, the latter of which recommended the film for the performances of Michael Madsen and Jeff Fahey.